L-Mustang/wt-vehicle-list/README.md

-## wt-vehicle-list

-War Thunder Vehicle list generator
+## War Thunder Vehicle list generator

 A few batch scripts that allow you to generate vehicle and location lists for War Thunder.